jimmerioles/Laravel-Dev-Extras/readme.md

 ## Installation

-To get the latest version of Laravel Markdown, simply require the project using Composer:
+To get the latest version of Laravel Dev Extras, simply require the project using Composer:
 ```
 $ composer require --dev jim-merioles/laravel-dev-extras
 ```